 The Alberta Utilities Commission is reviewing applications from Buffalo Plains Wind Farm Inc. to construct and operate the Buffalo Plains Wind Farm.
 The AUC issued a notice of application on January 13, 2021.
+After discovering an error in the AUC notice map issued January 13, 2021, the AUC re-issued the notice on March 3, 2021.

 project would have a maximum generation capacity of 514.6 megawatts (MW),